ithkuil/ithkuil/src/src/cases.md

 ## Transrelative cases

-<description>Almost the half of languages of the world have [Ergative](https://ithkuil.github.io/ithkuil/cases/#erg-ergative)-[Absolutive](https://ithkuil.github.io/ithkuil/cases/#abs-absolutive) structure.
-Another half has nominative-accusative structure.
+<description>Almost half of the world's languages have [Ergative](https://ithkuil.github.io/ithkuil/cases/#erg-ergative)-[Absolutive](https://ithkuil.github.io/ithkuil/cases/#abs-absolutive) structure.
+The other half has a nominative-accusative structure.
 So two duads.
 It's interesting that [Ergative](https://ithkuil.github.io/ithkuil/cases/#erg-ergative) and [Absolutive](https://ithkuil.github.io/ithkuil/cases/#abs-absolutive) are not two parts of a duad in Ithkuil but instead just two cases among many others.</description>

 ### OBL Oblique